harshithasv16/Stock-price-prediction-and-forecasting-using-stacked-LSTM/README.md

 Steps to follow:

-1. Collect the stock data : Here we will be using AAPl dataset from TIingo
+1. Collect the stock data : Here we will be using AAPl dataset from Tiingo

 2. Splitting train and test data